PhD, University of North Carolina at Chapel Hill, 2011

 MSPH, University of North Carolina at Chapel Hill, 2008

 Dr. Anne F. Rositch is an applied epidemiologist, concentrating on cancer in women and global cancer disparities, with a background in basic science and experience conducting international field-based research.
 She received her PhD in Epidemiology from the University of North Carolina at Chapel Hill, and completed a post-doctoral fellowship in Cancer Epidemiology at Johns Hopkins.
-Currently, Dr. Rositch is an Assistant Professor in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, where she teaches Global Cancer Epidemiology in the Summer Institute and co-Directs the Doctoral Program.
+Currently, Dr. Rositch is an Associate Professor in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, where co-teaches the first year Doctoral Seminar course, is a mentor on two NIH T32 training grants, and is a co-Director of the Doctoral Program.

 Dr. Rositch's current research program has three main areas: 1) epidemiology and prevention of HPV and invasive cervical cancer in aging and older women; 2) effectiveness and implementation of novel cervical and breast cancer prevention and control programs in high-risk populations and in low-resource settings including Peru, Tanzania, Kenya and South Africa; and 3) cancer and HIV, with a focus on treatment and survival disparities and on defining features of non-AIDS defining cancers in people with HIV/AIDS.